 If you have just merged - congratulations are in order.
 If you are also getting the other organisation's client and prospect lists, integrating their database into you own could cause you quite a headache.

-There are few developments more exciting than combining organisations together.
+There are few developments more exciting than combining organisations and team's together.

 But exciting as it is, merging your marketing and contact data isn’t going to be easy.
 And whether their data is in one list, or in many, I have your headache tonic.

 You’ll be aware that your data can give you a significant competitive advantage.
 For one, you can immediately see cross-selling and up-selling opportunities.
 But this only works with all your data in one common format.

 A short-cut to removing your newly acquired marketing data headache